 Ethics and Governance Committee

-The Ethics and Governance Committee is composed of independent directors.
-It must comprise at least three members, the majority of whom do not sit on another committee of the Board of Directors.
+The Committee is composed of independent directors.
+It must comprise at least three members, the majority of whom do not sit on another statutory Committee of the Board of Directors.

 Joanne Vézina, Chairwoman